-The scheme of corporate governance highlights the parameters for key roles in the organisations including delegations or consents from the Police and Crime Commissioner and Chief Constable, financial regulations and contracts.
+The scheme of corporate governance highlights the parameters for key roles in the organisations including delegations or consents from the Police and Crime Commissioner and Chief Constable, financial and contract regulations.

-The Code of Ethics9 sets out the principles and standards of behaviour for everyone who works in policing in England and Wales and relates specifically to the chief officers in the discharge of their functions.
+The Code of Ethics9 sets out the principles and standards of behaviour for everyone who works in policing in England and Wales and relates specifically to the Chief Officers in the discharge of their functions.